nextflow-io/training/docs/nf_develop/1_00_introduction.md

 ## Learning objectives

-In this workshop, you will utilize the nf-core tooling to build a small pipeline.
+In In Part 1 of this workshop, you will utilize the nf-core tooling to build a small pipeline using the nf-core template.

 By the end of this workshop you will be able to: